qkaiser/qkaiser.github.io/_posts/2018-09-07-node-red-rce.markdown

 Node-RED developers and maintainers: please find a way to include security *by default* in your product.

 -----

-If you have questions, do not hesitate to contact me via Twitter/Email/Comments.
+If you have questions, do not hesitate to contact me via [Twitter](https://twitter.com/qkaiser) or [email](mailto:contact@quentinkaiser.be).
 I'll do my best to answer them.